lemlac/mulem/docs/reference.md

 ## Constants

-Constans are declared with `const`.
+Constants are declared with `const`.
 This marks compile-time data, different from an immutable variable.
 It treats the expression as if it where a literal.
 The type can be inferred.

 ```mulem
 const PI: float = 3.14159265